Benned-H/ur_robotics_fall_2020/intro_to_programming/README.md

 First, run either `three_steppers.py` or `three_steppers_virtual.py`, depending on your platform.
 Follow along with the prompts.
 You will eventually need to implement the code for parts 4-6 (lines 70, 147, 160) in either `three_steppers.py` or `three_steppers_virtual.py`, depending on what you've been running.
 Each time you make changes, save the file and rerun the program using the command in step 12 of your system's setup.

 ## How to tell if it's working
 Re-run the script you ran after implementing the code for parts 4-6.
-The final results should look something like [this](https://youtu.be/eAWpkSIO3vE).
-TODO: This video is from WS 5, not 4.
+Does the behavior match what you expected?